ExDiggers/ILoader/README.md

 # ILoader
 actually fucking shit.
-(use if you want to be dumped in 2 seconds)
+use this if you want your product to be dumped out of the JVM in 20 millis